Biography

 Books

 My next book, Improving Teaching, will be a guide for teacher educators in effective teacher development.
 You can find out more here.
-The two subsequent books should be a narrative guide to teaching (like this) and a book about the gap between what leaders know and what people on the ground know, and why it matters.
+The two subsequent books should be a narrative guide to teaching (like this) and a book about change in English schools over the last twenty years.

 Click the images to learn more: